jmyers7/book/_sources/chapters/08-more-prob.md

 2. For $c\neq 0$, the principal axes of the ellipsoid defined by {eq}`mahalanobis-sphere-02-eq` point along the eigenvectors of the matrix $\bSigma$.
 The half-lengths of the principal axes are given by $|c|\sqrt{\lambda_i}$, where $\lambda_1,\ldots,\lambda_d$ are the eigenvalues of $\bSigma$.

-3. In particular, if $\bSigma$ is a (positive) multiple of the identity matrix, then the isoprobability contours are concentric circles centered at $\bmu$.
+3. In particular, if $\bSigma$ is a (positive) multiple of the identity matrix, then the isoprobability contours are concentric spheres centered at $\bmu$.
 ```

 We have already proved the first statement; for the second, see Section 4.4 in {cite}`HardleSimar2019`, for example.